fdoving/RavenStash/testing-4.7.0test.md

 Anyone can participate in this testing.

-You can get test3-fdov binaries from [SIG-Github](https://github.com/fdoving/Ravencoin/releases) You can get binaries from [SIG-Github](https://github.com/Ravenqt-RVN-SIG/Ravencoin/releases)
+You can get test3-fdov binaries from [my repo](https://github.com/fdoving/Ravencoin/releases) or you can get binaries from [SIG-Github](https://github.com/Ravenqt-RVN-SIG/Ravencoin/releases)

 _CHECKSUMS.asc signed with fdovs PGP Fingerprint: 87EE482FE0942D570EBCFD8B6EECA6DEF1CFFB33_